KrishnaTejaReddyV/Jive/README.md

 # Jive
-## Aim
-To build a Java IDE which can serve as a better learning tool for beginners as compared to current IDEs
+A Java IDE which can serve as a better learning tool for beginners as compared to current IDEs

 ## Features
 -	Supports basic text editor functionalities